 Represent Justice’s Surrogates and Ambassadors are proud to present FREE OUR VOTE, a guide to voting for and by people impacted by the justice system.
 This guide offers historical context for disenfranchisement, explain who may be on the ballot and why they are important, as well as how to find out if you are eligible to vote in your state and what your rights are once you are registered.
 Below you can find printable one pagers and a tri-fold pamphlet along with downloadable social media graphics for you to use.

-The United States has one of the most punitive justice systems in the world.
+The United States has one of the most punitive legal systems in the world.
 It has the highest rate of incarceration in the world, and Black Americans make up 33% of incarcerated populations, despite comprising 12% of the total adult population.
 The United States also restricts the voting rights of system-impacted people, in many cases preventing citizens with felony convictions from casting votes.
-According to the Sentencing Project, 6.1 million Americans with felony convictions had lost the right to vote as of 2016.
-One in every 13 Black adults had been disenfranchised for this reason — a rate four times greater than non-Black Americans.
+According to the Sentencing Project, 5.2 million Americans with felony convictions had lost the right to vote as of 2020.
+One in every 16 Black adults has been disenfranchised for this reason — a rate four times greater than non-Black Americans.

 This severe approach to punishment is embedded in the fabric of our country — “civil death,” or the practice of revoking voting rights as a criminal penalty arrived with English colonists.
 The first felony disenfranchisement law was passed in 1792 in Kentucky.
 Other states followed suit, and by 1870, 28 out of the then-38 states had similar legislation.